-With respect to the effects of changes to the environment on Indigenous peoples, the assessment requirements are outlined in Part 2, Sections 7.1.9 and Part 2, 7.3.4 of these guidelines.
-With respect to potential impacts to Aboriginal and treaty rights, the assessment requirements are outlined in Part 2, Section 6 of these guidelines.
+With respect to the effects of changes to the environment on Aboriginal peoples, the assessment requirements are outlined in Part 2, Sections 7.1.10 and Part 2, 7.3.6 of these guidelines.
+With respect to the potential adverse impacts of the project on Aboriginal or Treaty rights, the assessment requirements are outlined in Part 2, Section 6 of these guidelines.

-6. IMPACTS TO ABORIGINAL AND TREATY RIGHTS PROTECTED UNDER SECTION 35 OF THE CONSTITUTION ACT, 1982
+6. IMPACTS TO ABORIGINAL OR TREATY RIGHTS

-With respect to potential adverse impacts of the project on Aboriginal and Treaty rights protected under section 35 of the Constitution Act, 1982, the EIS will document for each group identified in Part 2, Section 5 of these guidelines (or in subsequent correspondence from the Agency):
+With respect to potential adverse impacts of the project on Aboriginal or Treaty rights, the EIS will document for each Indigenous group identified in Part 2, Section 5 of these guidelines (or in subsequent correspondence from the Agency):